w3f/polkadot-wiki/docs/learn/how-to/choose-validators.md

 #### **1\.
 Choose more than one validator**

 If at least one of the validators you nominate is elected by the election algorithm to be in the active set, you will nominate them with your entire stake.
 However, there is a risk of getting no rewards if you nominate very few validator candidates and none of them are chosen.
-Therefore, it is safer to choose as many trustworthy validators as possible (up to 16 on Polkadot and up to 24 on Kusama).
+Therefore, it is safer to choose as many trustworthy validators as possible (up to 16 on both Polkadot and Kusama).

 #### **2\.
 Check if the validator has verified their identity**